Top 100 Content Marketing Question: How can content subtly sell content marketing?

 Outdoor recreation brands do a fantastic job of inspiring their tribes.

 Hats off to REI for their unexpected boldness.
 With its #optoutside movement, REI created its own holiday, repurposing Black Friday into a day when REI stores close and everyone’s invited to go outside.

 What if your company starts a movement that your customer’s tribe can’t resist?

 Patagonia made a movie to tell the story of free-flowing water: Damnation.

-Every fisherman, kayaker and canoeist has witnessed the damage caused by willy-nilly placement of dams, most of which no longer serve any useful purpose.
+Every fisherman, kayaker, and canoeist has witnessed the damage caused by the willy-nilly placement of dams, most of which no longer serve any useful purpose.
 Dams hurt wildlife populations, degrade water quality and ruin recreational opportunities.

 Patagonia made these damn dams the villains they are – by making the ultimate movie about a cause its tribe fully supports.

 Opportunities to lead a movement for your tribe are everywhere.
 They’re not limited to outdoor recreation.